miguel-vila/miguel-vila.github.io/drafts/2022-11-10-on-migrations.md

 ## Some requirements

+Before we start, let's list some of the requirements we had:

 - Zero downtime: this is an implicit assumption in most platforms nowadays.
+Minimizing user impact is a given.
 - Read clients of the old service should continue to be able to read old data, and new data.
 Reason for this is that some read clients would take a long time to migrate to the new API.

 ## A few techniques